 def __init__(self, left_leg, right_leg, left_arm, right_arm, left_wing, right_wing, tail, blades, cameras, infrared_module, #... ): self.left_leg = left_leg if left_leg == None: bipedal = False self.right_leg = right_leg self.left_arm = left_arm self.right_arm = right_arm # ...

-Instantiating this class would be extremely unreadable, it would be very easy to get some of the argument types wrong since we're working in Python and piling up countless arguments in a constructor is hard to manage.
+Instantiating this class would be extremely unreadable, it would be very easy to get some of the argument types wrong since we're working in Python, and piling up countless arguments in a constructor is hard to manage.

 Also, what if we don't want the robot to implement all the fields within the class?
 What if we want it to only have legs instead of having both legs and wheels?

-Python doesn't support overloading constructors, which would help us define such cases (and even if we could, it would only lead to even more messy constructors).
+Note: Python doesn't support overloading constructors, which would help us define such cases (and even if we could, it would only lead to even more messy constructors).

-We can make a Builder class that constructs our object and adds appropriate modules to our robot.
+To overcome this, we can make a Builder class that constructs our object and adds appropriate modules to our robot.
 Instead of a convoluted constructor, we can instantiate an object and add the needed components using functions.

 We call the construction of each module separately, after instantiating the object.
 Let's go ahead and define a